Information for schools

 Senior (Years 11-13)

-Students run whichever course (White - easiest, Yellow or Orange - hardest) they are capable of doing.
+Students run whichever course (EASY [White] - MEDIUM [Yellow] or HARD [Orange] - hardest) they are capable of doing.

-On their clipcards, school students need to enter the following:
+On their registration, school students need to enter the following:

 Their FULL name